sapegin/washingcode-book/manuscript/Code_style.md

 const volume = 200;  // ml
 ```

-So if any other developer touched my code, they would definitely make it inconsistent, because it unlikely they would follow _my code style_ — so uncommon it was.
+So if any other developer touched my code, they would definitely make it inconsistent, because it’s unlikely that they would follow _my code style_ — so uncommon it was.
 And code review would be a nightmare if I wanted to enforce _my code style_.

 ## Not all code styles are good